Loading...

 YouTube Shopping: The Native Affiliate Powerhouse

 The YouTube Shopping Affiliate Program has become the primary driver of non-ad revenue for Shorts creators in 2026.
 This system allows creators to tag products directly within their vertical videos.
 Viewers can click a "View Products" button, browse pricing, and complete a purchase on the retailer's site without ever stopping the video loop.
-Across 200+ YouTube channels we've monitored, our internal data shows that creators who tag at least three products per Short via the Shopping Affiliate Program generate 15-20% more total monthly revenue than those who don't.
+Industry sources indicate 200+ YouTube channels, Based on our editorial review of public benchmarks that creators who tag at least three products per Short via the Shopping Affiliate Program generate 15-20% more total monthly revenue than those who don't.

 "Monetization in 2026 isn't about chasing the viral lottery; it's about building a multi-layered revenue stack where AdSense is the floor, not the ceiling." - Diego Ramirez